andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 </figure>

-The first time I watched the Paris recording I made an immediate connection between Woody Guthrie's *This Land Is Your Land* and a section of Mark Haim's *TLIYL* that I considered to be the most powerful part of the piece.
+The first time I watched the Paris recording I made an immediate connection between Woody Guthrie's *This Land Is Your Land* and what I considered to be the most powerful section Mark's *TLIYL*.
 But that's just the Oklahoma in me.
-Everybody else will surely make a connection that feels just as profound to them as my Woody Guthrie connection did to me.
+Everyone who watches will surely make a connection that feels just as profound to them as my Woody Guthrie connection did to me.

-The most wonderful part of Mark's piece is the fact that there's no message.
+The most wonderful part of the piece is the fact that there's no message.
 There's no agenda.
-He simply presents the world the way he sees it and allows the audience to come to their own conclusion.
+Mark simply presents the world the way he sees it and allows the audience to come to their own conclusion.

 At least that's my conclusion.